traquito/traquito.github.io/docs/tracker/README.md

     - Encoded Messages

-!!! note "You can learn more about Regular and Encoded messages on the [Channels FAQ](../faq/channels/README.md)."
+!!! note "You can learn more about Regular and Encoded messages on the [Channel Map Help](../channelmap/help/README.md)."

 ## Usage Policy